Brolæggerstræde 11: Andreas Tronier and the new building

 The property was destroyed in the Copenhagen Fire of 1795, together with most of the other buildings in the area.
 The current building on the site was constructed in 1796–1797 for brewer Andreas Tronier (1758–1827).
 Born in Haderslev, he had started his career as a sailor and later become a sea captain.
 He had probably purchased the property in Copenhagen in connection with his marriage to Anne Susanne Lorck (1769–1833) on 25 May 1792.

 At the time of the 1801 census, the property was home to a total of 20 people.
 The owner Andreas Tronier resided in the building with his wife Anna S. Lock, their two children (aged three and eight) and a maid as well as a brewer (bryggersvend), a brewery boy and a caretaker.
 Ulrik Christian Kaas, Admiral in the Royal Danish Navy, resided in another apartment with his wife Frideriche Amalia Kaas, a chambermaid (kammerjomfru) and a maid.
 Niels Mathisen Flygelring and Christian Henrich Carstens, Kaas' ordonnans (soldier carrying out orders for a superior officer) and an assessor, respectively, both in their 20s, shared another dwelling.
 Kristen Jensen Bagge, the proprietor of the spækhøker shop in the basement, resided in the associated dwelling with his wife Anne Margrethe Bagge and two maids.

 The property was listed in the new cadastre of 1806 as No. 73.
 It was still owned by Tronier at the time.
 His daughter Anne Marie was married in 1813 to Johannes Wilhelm Plenge, who had been appointed as pastor of Hørsholm Parish the same year.

-Later history
+1729s

 In 1820, Jacob Jacobsen Dampe planned a political meeting in rented premises in the building.
 When he and a fellow activist showed up, on 16 November at 8:00, they were arrested by the police on charges of conspiring against the king.
-In February 1821 Dampe was sentenced to death.
+In February 1821, Dampe was sentenced to death.
 His sentence was, however, changed to a life sentence and he was subsequently imprisoned first at Kastellet and then on the isle of Ertholmene.
 He was granted amnesty in 1848 under the new King Frederick VII of Denmark.

+Jens Christian Bjerre

+The property was later owned by brewer Jens Christian Bierre.
+He was the son of distiller Søren Bjerre.
+Two of his brothers were also brewers.
+The elder brother Andreas Hansen Bjerre owned the brewery at Store Kongensgade No. 55 (now Store Kongensgade 63).
+The younger brother Nicolai Bjerre owned the property Kompagnistræde 20.